tuantje/AI-Inpainting-Thesis/README.md

 # Thesis Project on Image Inpainting with Gated Convolutions

-Welcome to the repository for my Master's thesis on evaluating and analyzing inpainting models based on Gated Convolutions, originally proposed by Yu et al. (https://github.com/JiahuiYu/generative_inpainting).
+Welcome to the repository for my Master's thesis on evaluating and analyzing inpainting models based on Gated Convolutions, originally proposed by [Yu et al.](https://github.com/JiahuiYu/generative_inpainting).
 This research aimed to explore the performance, efficiency, and practical deployment of inpainting models, particularly focusing on making these advanced models accessible and runnable on standard consumer hardware, including CPUs.

 ## Research Focus